 Protecting your clients is your job.
 Even when you’re doing your best, blame can be placed unfairly.
 The most common type of lawsuit a trainer will face is failure to instruct.
 This essentially is a client suing the trainer saying they did not provide the proper guidance or instruction and are negligent in some way for an injury.

 To illustrate, let’s say you’re demonstrating to a client the proper form for a squat.
-You instruct your client to keep their knees behind the imaginary line that comes up from their toes, yet they continually feel more comfortable crossing this line with their knees.
-Especially with added weight, their form can create unhealthy stress on their knee joint and lead to an injury.
+You instruct your client to keep their spine stable while performing a deadlift, but they simply can’t execute the movement without collapsing through the spine.
 Despite their not following your instruction, they have an injury and may feel that it is your fault.

 Two ways to protect your job